rudasn/grunt-jekyll-ghpages/README.md

 ### package.json

-**`package.json` holds all your project settings, Jekyll config values, and site variables.** See [Settings](#Settings) for settings required by this plugin and the [Jekyll docs on configuration](http://jekyllrb.com/docs/configuration/).
+**`package.json` holds all your project settings, Jekyll config values, and site variables.** See [Settings](#settings) for settings required by this plugin and the [Jekyll docs on configuration](http://jekyllrb.com/docs/configuration/).

-If you don't have a ```package.json``` file in your root directory go ahead and create one.
+If you don't have a `package.json` file in your root directory go ahead and create one.
 If you are not familiar with this kind of file, be sure to checkout this [introduction](http://docs.nodejitsu.com/articles/getting-started/npm/what-is-the-file-package-json).

-You can see an example under [examples/package.json](https://github.com/rudasn/grunt-jekyll-ghpages/blob/master/examples/package.json).
+You can see an example under `[examples/package.json](https://github.com/rudasn/grunt-jekyll-ghpages/blob/master/examples/package.json)`.

 ### Grunt

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:
+Once you're familiar with that process, you may **install this plugin** with this command:

 ```shell
 npm install grunt-jekyll-ghpages --save-dev